Skip to content

 Now we can use the annotation kani::loop_invariant to annotate our loop with an invariant.
 Since we only want to show panic-freedom here, simple using true works as an invariant for the loop in $euclid:

-To activate the loop contract feature we need to add
+To activate the loop contract feature we need to add the following option when invoking Kani:

 Now verification is much faster, and it verifies all possible inputs: